shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 The second AGR shown in the diagram is an independent market participant but lacks sufficient scale to warrant running its own USEF endpoint.
 Instead, it outsources that task to the DSO.
 Note that, due to the sensitive data included in some USEF messages, strong contractual and technological safeguards (such as full-message encryption) are required to correctly apply the USEF privacy and security guidelines.
-Using a single USEF endpoint as shown here has a number of advantages, mostly related to the fact that only a single SSL certificate and IP address are required to operate the endpoint.
-Requiring unique instances of these would be complex and expensive, especially if the DSO runs tens or even hundreds of segment-specific AGRs.

-There are, of course, disadvantages as well.
-Unless network-level measures are taken to prevent this, a single endpoint also means a single point of failure, and shared hosting scenarios that do not ultimately involve only a single legal entity require special attention to the protection of message contents.

 ## Transmission